 3) Responsibilities

-Quality Assurance (QA): Ensures that the cleaning validation process is conducted in accordance with this SOP and regulatory requirements.
-QA is responsible for reviewing and approving cleaning validation reports, ensuring that any deviations are addressed, and verifying the efficacy of cleaning methods.
+Quality Assurance (QA): Ensures that the process validation is carried out in compliance with this SOP and meets regulatory requirements.
+QA also reviews and approves the validation reports and documentation.

 4) Procedure